JuliaBonGon/About-me-Markdown-exercise-/Readme.md

 ## My objectives during Becode are...

-- Learning the basis of coding and free comfortable about it
+- Learning the basis of coding and feeling comfortable about it
 - Find a job where I can apply my new skills
-- Became good at my job and be proud of myself
+- Becoming good at my job and be proud of myself
-- Get some positive self-esteem which I really need
+- Getting some positive self-esteem which I really need
 _____

 ## But every challenge comes with fears..

-I'm afraid of not find balance between the learning time, my family and my health.
+I'm afraid of not finding balance between the learning time, my family and my health.
 Not understanding what I need to learn.
 Not reaching my goals
 _____

 ## What keeps me going is...

-Learning new things, became **SUPER** good at it, find a great job.
+Learning new things, becoming **good** at it, finding a great job.

 _____

 ## What is nice about working in a team?

-1. Share ideas and information
+1. Sharing ideas and information
 2. Learning from others and being able to help others
 3. The afterward feeling of having achieved something all together